 If you can transfer the balance on more than one credit card account to the new card, that can be beneficial since you’ll only need to remember to make one payment rather than payments on multiple accounts.
 If you have more debt than the total available credit on the new card, you can transfer part of your balance.

 Don’t use the new card to make purchases, because interest may be charged on purchases even though the interest rate on balance transfers may be 0%.
 Once you transfer all or part of your balance to a new card, you have more available credit.
 Avoid the temptation to use the available credit, which would increase your total overall debt.

 A balance transfer credit card makes sense if you’re careful not to overspend and always pay your bills on time.
 Make sure what’s showing on your credit report is accurate.
 For example, if you’ve paid all or part of a balance on an old credit card but it’s showing on your credit report as still outstanding, that makes your credit utilization rate higher.

-Dovly is an automated credit repair engine that can help you dispute any errors you find on your credit report.
+Dovly is an AI credit engine that can help you track and fix your credit.
 Try it risk-free with our free membership tier.
 Contact Dovly today.